c-dilks/git-tutorial/README.md

 get back to work!

 > [!NOTE]
-> What if you forget to `pull` and push commits? `git` may
+> What if you forget to `pull` before making new commits?
+Attempting to `git push` may
-> complain about conflicts.
+> return complaints about conflicts.
 Follow the directions, and
 > [see here for more guidance](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line)

 # Working with Others